mechaniputer/libreDSSP/README.md

 The libreDSSP tutor (TUTOR.DSP) does not yet cover all of the implemented language features.
 Pull requests to add or improve training steps are appreciated.

+One of our greatest challenges is finding unambiguous information about this obscure language.
+If you have anything that might help with that, let us know.

-Let me know if you are interested in setting up other resources such as an irc channel or a website.
+Also let us know if you are interested in setting up other resources such as an irc channel or a website.
 I don't currently have the time to manage anything like that.

 ## What works
 	* Basic math operations (+,*,-,/)